mitchell-lang/docs/mitchell_lib_doc.md

 ##### Methods

 - Negsample.
-    + `t dict((int array array) datas, int vocabSize).` Statistic the frequency of vocabularies.
-The vocabularies as represented as intergers, from `0` to `vocabSize - 1`.
+    + `t dict((int array array) data, int vocabSize).` Statistic the frequency of vocabularies.
+The vocabularies as represented as integers, from `0` to `vocabSize - 1`.
 The input data is treated as a list of paragraph, a paragraph is a list of words.
     + `(int, (int list)) sampleContext(t ns, int numContext)`.
 Sample the context of a word.
 Randomly choose a word(weighted by its frequency), return its context(the words appear front and ahead of it).
     + `(int list) negSample(t ns, int pid, int numNeg)`.
 Sample the words not in a specific paragraph(pid).
     + `int vocabSize(t ns)`.
 Return the number of vocabularies.